Zabanaa/chevette/README.md

 Chevette is a static blog engine written in Python.
 It presently only supports version 3.5 and up.
 There are currently no plans to add compatibility to previous versions although efforts from other contributors are most welcome.

-_Note: the project is currently an alpha release.
-There are still tests that need to written so certain functionality might not be 100% stable._
+_Note: the project is currently an alpha release._
+_There are still tests that need to be performed so certain functionality might not be fully stable._

 ## Installation
 Installation is fairly straightforward.
-Simply make sure you have either `pip` or `pipenv` installed on your system and run the following command.
+Make sure you have either `pip` or `pipenv` installed on your system and run the following command:

 ```bash
 pip install chevette